Singular Value Decomposition (SVD) Tutorial Using Examples in R

 The third property of the SVD is that the rows of u represents the row categories of the original table, and the rows of v represent the column categories.
 The fourth property is that the columns of u are orthogonal to each other, and the columns of v are orthogonal to each other.
 With these two properties combined, we end up with considerable simplicity in future analyses.
 For example, this allows us to compute uncorrelated principal components in principal components analysis and to produce plots of correspondence analysis.
 I will walk through this in detail in my forthcoming post on the math of correspondence analysis.

 All the R code in this post has been run using Displayr.
-Anyone can explore SVD and the R code used in this post by logging into Displayr.
+Anyone can explore SVD and the R code used in this post in Displayr for free.

 About Tim Bock